rebeccatay92/project-2/README.md

 Complete documentation on the API is available at: https://dota2api.readthedocs.io/en/latest/

-We will be requiring API responses for hero and item details, and extracting the hero/item name and images.
+We will be requiring API responses for hero and item details, which contain hero/item names and images.

-Returns a JSON object with all heros currently available https://api.steampowered.com/IEconDOTA2_570/GetHeroes/v0001/?key=APIKEY http://cdn.dota2.com/apps/dota2/images/heroes/HERONAME_lg.png
+Returns a JSON object with all heroes currently available https://api.steampowered.com/IEconDOTA2_570/GetHeroes/v0001/?key=APIKEY http://cdn.dota2.com/apps/dota2/images/heroes/HERONAME_lg.png